Software Development

 • Full-cycle agencies work best for startups or companies building a product from scratch.
 They handle everything from discovery to launch, which is useful when there is no in-house tech team.

-• Staff augmentation fits companies that already have developers but need to scale quickly.
+• Staff augmentation fits firms that already have developers but need to scale quickly.
 You retain control while extending your team.

 • Niche boutiques are suitable for highly specialised tasks, such as AI, blockchain, or UX-heavy products.